a-kokorev/input-signature-component-dialog/README.md

     onClick={() => setSignatureSrc('')}
     ```
     This was not implemented as part of the package to provide users more control over how and where they want to allow signature deletion.

+## Example

+1. You can run example project that uses this component.
+2. Run `npm install`.
+3. `cd .\example`.
+4. Run `npm install`.
+5. Run `npm run dev`.
+6. And you can access the example app on the URL that is displayed in console.